wtoivo/RM2-F2F-quali-book/docs/01-labs.md

 <div class="info">
 <p><strong>Transcript:</strong></p>
-<p>Jane:...I grew up in Brighton and you see men holding hands all the
-time in Brighton, and Tim came out when I was about 12 or 13 (pause) I think he was 16 or maybe 15, he was definitely still at Michael Hall because I used to get teased about being gay myself...</p>
+<p>Jane:…I grew up in Brighton and you see men holding hands all the time in Brighton, and Tim came out when I was about 12 or 13 (pause) I think he was 16 or maybe 15, he was definitely still at Michael Hall because I used to get teased about being gay myself…</p>
 <p>Interviewer: And, when did you come out?</p>
-<p>Jane: I came out in the first year of university so I must have been
-19 or 20, I had a gap year before going to Durham...my mum freaked a bit, she was totally okay, but I think even for her – someone who lives in Brighton and writes for the Guardian – two gay kids was a bit much... my Aunty Julie, my mum’s sister, was absolutely wonderful though, and she’s a lesbian...</p>
+<p>Jane: I came out in the first year of university so I must have been 19 or 20, I had a gap year before going to Durham…my mum freaked a bit, she was totally okay, but I think even for her – someone who lives in Brighton and writes for the Guardian – two gay kids was a bit much… my Aunty Julie, my mum’s sister, was absolutely wonderful though, and she’s a lesbian…</p>
 </div>

 Did you agree on all the points?
 If not, why not?
 Remember that there is no one 'correct' answer; it's not unusual to have different opinions about how you should approach it!